The BPS decomposition theorem: Cohomological PBW map

 \begin{proof} This is a special case of \cite[Theorem 9.1.12]{bu2025intrinsic}. \end{proof}

 The following statement is essentially proved in \cite[\S 9.2]{bu2025cohomology}:

-\begin{proposition} To prove \Cref{thm-cohint-satisfy}, it is enough to show that the cohomological integrality theorem holds for quotient stacks $\mathcal{U} = V / G$, where $G$ is a connected reductive group and $V$ is a representation of $G$, which does not contain the trivial representation as a direct summand and the restriction of $V$ to $\mathrm{Z}(G)^{\circ}$ is faithful. \end{proposition}
+\begin{proposition} To prove \Cref{thm-cohint-satisfy}, it is enough to show that the BPS decomposition theorem holds for quotient stacks $\mathcal{U} = V / G$, where $G$ is a connected reductive group and $V$ is a representation of $G$, which does not contain the trivial representation as a direct summand and there is no non-trivial subtorus of $\mathrm{Z}(G)$ which acts trivially on $V$. \end{proposition}

-\begin{proof} The reduction to the quotient stack $\mathcal{U} = V / G$ for possibly disconnected $G$ and any representation $V$ is a consequence of the \'etale slice theorem due to \textcite[Theorem 4.12]{alper2020luna} and \cite[\S 9.2.4]{bu2025cohomology}.
+\begin{proof} The reduction to quotient stacks $\mathcal{U} = V / G$ for possibly disconnected $G$ and any representation $V$ of $G$ is a consequence of the \'etale slice theorem due to \textcite[Theorem 4.12]{alper2020luna} and \cite[\S 9.2.4]{bu2025cohomology}.
 By the argument in \cite[\S 9.2.3]{bu2025cohomology}, we may assume that $G$ is connected, and the argument in \cite[\S 9.2.2]{bu2025cohomology} shows that we may further assume that $V$ does not contain a trivial representation as a direct summand.
 Now assume that there is a subtorus $T' \subset \mathrm{Z}(G)$ such that the action of $T'$ on $V$ is trivial.
 We set $\bar{G} \coloneqq G /T'$ and $\bar{\mathcal{U}} \coloneqq V / T'$.
 Then the composition

 gives an identification of special faces for $\mathcal{U}$ and $\bar{\mathcal{U}}$, where the latter functor is the non-degenerate quotient functor \cite[Definition 3.3.2]{bu2025intrinsic}.
 By construction, we have $U_{\alpha} \cong U_{\bar{\alpha}}$ and the BPS sheaves are identified for special faces: $\BPS_{\CU}^{\alpha}\cong\BPS_{\overline{\CU}}^{\overline{\alpha}}$.
 In particular, we have